message/iata/DK.md

-Published 17.12.2021
+Published 24.12.2021
-1. Passengers arriving from Angola, Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia or Zimbabwe must have a COVID-19 PCR test taken at most 72 hours before arrival.
+1. Until 26 December 2021, passengers arriving from Angola, Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia or Zimbabwe must have a COVID-19 PCR test taken at most 72 hours before arrival.
 - This does not apply to:
 - passengers youngers than 15 years;
 - passengers with a positive COVID-19 PCR test result issued at least 14 days and at most 180 days before arrival.
+2. Effective 27 December 2021, passengers must have:
+- a COVID-19 PCR test taken at most 72 hours before arrival; or
+- a COIVD-19 antigen test taken at most 48 hours before arrival.
+- This does not apply to:
+- passengers youngers than 15 years;
+- passengers residing in Denmark.
-2. Passengers are subject to a COVID-19 test upon arrival.
+3. Passengers are subject to a COVID-19 test upon arrival.
 - This does not apply to:
 - passengers younger than 16 years;
 - passengers traveling to Greenland;